Richard D North.

 English adventure novelists as literature

 I am a fan of a certain sort of popular fiction: the English adventure story of the 1940s and 1950s.
-I take this type to include Nevile Shute, Hammond Innes, Nicholas Monserrat, Geoffrey Household and - a recent discovery for me - Nigel Balchin.
+I take this type to include Nevile Shute, Hammond Innes, Nicholas Monsarrat, Geoffrey Household and - a recent discovery for me - Nigel Balchin.
 All these writers seem to me far more richly satisfying than is commonly supposed.
 It is the last-mentioned who prompted the best bit of literary criticism attaching to this genre, by that master of popular culture, Clive James.
 Read more...

 Published